How we learn

 Honeytree Nurseries follow the Early Years Foundation Stage (EYFS), which sets the standards for the learning, development and care of children from birth to 5-years-old.

 Every child deserves the best possible start in life

 Every child deserves the best possible start in life.
 Research shows that a child’s experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right but good parenting and high quality early learning together provide the foundation needed for children to fulfil their potential.

-At all our nurseries each child has a key person who:
+At Honeytree Nurseries each child has a key person who:

-- Plans quality activities and learning experiences based on your child’s individual needs
+- Plans quality activities and learning experiences based on your child’s individual need.

 The EYFS curriculum